The Importance of Background Screening For Teachers

 What Does Background Screening Entail?

 Police clearance is obtained from a search of the Australian police database using the applicant’s personal information.
 The information is matched for persons of interest on police files to determine whether there are any Disclosable Court Outcomes.
-The results are released on a national police certificate.
+The results are released on a national police check.

 A police check online is an easy process, but you need to have the right documents.
 The check requires personal information, 4 identity documents, and a selfie.